cerner/fhir.cerner.com/content/millennium/r4/request-and-response/communication.md

  Notes:

  * The `recipient` parameter must represent a Practitioner or a Group.
-Use the `:Group` modifier to search by Group.
  * The `received` parameter may be provided up to two times, and must use the `ge` or `le` prefixes.
 When provided twice, the lower value must have a `ge` prefix and the higher value must have a `le` prefix.
 The `ge` prefix is only supported on one.

 ### Headers